-My 21 year old son came in from an afternoon of earning money shoveling snow.
+A few blizzards ago my son came in from an afternoon of earning money shoveling snow.
 “My back is killing me, Mom,” he told me.
 “Can I have a massage?”
 His back was in spasm and he desperately needed relief.
-I promised him a massage, but only after he did a few Somatic Exercises.
-If I were to massage his muscles while they were in spasm, they might contract back against the pressure.
+I promised him a massage (I was a massage therapist for 25 years), but only after he did a few Somatic Exercises.
+Why?
+Because if I were to massage his muscles while they were in spasm, they might contract back against the pressure.
 This is called the “stretch reflex.”
-I assured him his massage would be much more enjoyable once he reminded his muscles that they didn’t need to stay tight and “frozen.”
+I assured him his massage would be much more enjoyable once he reminded his muscles that they were no longer engaged in the arduous task of snow shoveling!
 When he got up off the floor after only five minutes of somatic movement, he expressed amazement at how much better his back felt.

 Relieve muscles spasms safely with Somatic Exercises and pandiculation.